Phone numbers

 What is crack cocaine?

 Sometimes referred to as ‘crack’ or ‘rock’, crack cocaine is a white or off-white rock-like substance.
 It takes its name from the characteristic cracking or popping noise it makes when it’s exposed to heat.
 When smoked, crack cocaine offers an intense feeling of euphoria.
-Crack cocaine is considered the most addictive form of cocaine, making it a highly dangerous substance for those who use it.
+Crack cocaine is considered the most addictive form of cocaine, making it a highly dangerous substance.

 There are many differences between the form, method of consumption, and potency of crack cocaine and cocaine.

 Both substances are derived from the coca plant.
-Whereas cocaine is a powdered substance, crack cocaine is a sold, rock-like substance, made by mixing baking soda or ammonia with cocaine.
+Whereas cocaine is a powdered substance, crack cocaine is a solid, rock-like substance, made by mixing baking soda or ammonia with cocaine.

 Crack cocaine delivers a shorter and more intense high than powdered cocaine, kicking in almost immediately and beginning to diminish after only 5 to 10 minutes.
 When snorted, cocaine takes longer to produce a high but the effects can last up to 1 to 2 hours.

 Both drugs are highly addictive substances and potentially dangerous for your short and long-term health.
-Given the euphoric highs you can experience when using crack cocaine, some people become addicted after just one use.
+Given the euphoric highs you can experience when you take crack cocaine, some people become addicted after just one use.

 Psychological effects of crack cocaine